-On previous trips to Victoria’s capital, we’d sampled the crème de la crème of coffee houses.
+On previous trips to Victoria’s capital, we’d sampled the crème de la crème of coffee houses and cafes.
 We’d admired latte art at decade-old St Ali, dedicated to quality beans, with award winning baristas who helped launch a café empire.
 We’d inhaled the aromas at Seven Seeds café and micro-roasters, established in 2008 that has been central to the development of Melbourne’s coffee palate.
 And we’d even experienced a coffee cupping at Market Lane.

 This time, I wanted to dig deeper, to step back in time to get to the roots of this continually-evolving coffee culture, to drink in the early cafe culture history, to get a taste of current trends, and possibly a peek into the future.
-I began at the beginning, with the Melbourne Cafe Culture Walk, launched last year, which Sweetman kicks off at the Hill of Content bookshop in the city.
+I began at the beginning, with the Melbourne Cafe Culture Walk, a Melbourne coffee tour launched last year, which Sweetman kicks off at the Hill of Content bookshop in the city.

 Melbourne Cafe Culture Walk in the Land of the Long Flat White

 Inventors of the long flat white, for whom froth and chocolate are a distraction, Australians are undeniably coffee-mad.
 No more so than in its cosmopolitan southern city of Melbourne.